 - Sildenafil: This is the active ingredient in the popular ED medication Viagra.
 After consumption, sildenafil takes effect after 30–120 minutes.

 - Tadalafil: The active ingredient in Cialis.
-It takes longer to take effect than sildenafil, at around 36 hours.
+It takes longer to take effect than sildenafil but can remain effective for up to 36 hours.

 - Vardenafil: The active ingredient in Levitra.
 Since it is more potent, a lower dose is enough to cause an effect and may result in fewer side effects.